 There are a couple of reasons why we developed our own Speech to Text model instead of using cloud-based services:

 - Higher accuracy.
-Our Speech to Text model is more accurate because it is focused on customer conversations in Finnish in specific sectors.
+Our Speech to Text (speech-to-text or ASR - Automatic Speech Recognition) model is more accurate because it is focused on customer conversations in Finnish in specific sectors.
 This was kept in mind while collecting training data for the model.

 - Adaptability.
 Our Speech to Text model is easily adaptable to customer-specific words.
 For example, if the model doesn’t recognize specific product names, the model could easily be fine-tuned to increase accuracy.